7 Myths About Varicose Veins

 Read Marcy’s story about her experience with Vein Clinics of America that included the doctor providing her with a clear explanation of the procedure, as well as immediate recovery here.

 Myth #6: There is no point in treating my varicose veins, because they will just come back.

 While this statement may have been true years ago, in today’s medical advances, it no longer holds any validity.

 The biggest game changer in terms of ridding of varicose veins for good comes in the form of the endovenous thermal ablation treatment.

-This laser therapy works beyond the symptoms of varicose veins, and gets into fixing the problem that caused the veins in the first place.
+This laser therapy works beyond the symptoms of vein issues, and gets into fixing the problem that caused the veins in the first place.

 This is a quick, easy, outpatient procedure — patients can expect recovery in just a few hours.